master30112001/QuickPermitback/README.md

 ## Description :
 The motive behind our project is to have a hassle-free system to seek permissions from college to simplify the otherwise cumbersome process observed.
-The idea is to send and approve/reject permission requests for conducting events/sessions in college on one single platform.
+The idea is that students can send permission requests to conduct events in college whereas teachers can approve or reject the requests.
+Based on this concept there are many other features which have been included which are mentioned below.
 <br/>
 <br/>
 There are 3 types of users - Student, Teacher, Admin <br/> <br/>